luomus/laji-api/diary.md

 > :warning: Production release

 `APIUSER` `PASSWORD` should be made nullable.
 Seems that the column isn't used.
+Or delete the whole col?

+Delete `ACCESSTOKEN` `TTL` column, since not used.
+Old API had it for some loopback stuff but didn't really use it.